How is the procedure performed?

 Infection: This can occur after any operation where metal devices are implanted in the body.
 Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an antiseptic technique and the use of a clean air theatre.

-Nerve injury: This is possible but rare.
+Nerve or vascular injury: This is possible but rare.

 Bleeding : Bleeding may occur during or after surgery.
 A blood transfusion is rarely required.
 In very rare instances a blood vessel may be damaged as a consequence of injury or surgery.